johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/CPL.1 Commercial Overview, Preflight Preparation and Procedures, and Airport Operations.md

 		2. [[Distinction Between Pilot Privileges and Operational Rules]] #todo :: Add source
 	2. [[CPL]]+[[IRA]] allows commercial flights >50nm and at night.
 4. Preflight Procedures
-	1. Q&A to feel out weak areas in understanding of [[PPL.1 Aircraft Preflight, Taxiing, and Post-Flight Procedures]]
+	1. Q&A to feel out weak areas in understanding of [[PPL.1 Aircraft Preflight, Taxiing, and Postflight Procedures]]
 	2. Additional emphasis on
 		1. Approved [[MEL]] and the [[4 Types of MEL's]]
 		2. [[Risk Management]] and related mnemonics ([[PAVE]], [[IMSAFE]], [[5Ps]], etc)